cs50nestm/cs50labs/terminal/README.md

 There are three parts to this statement. the `mv` stands for "move", `living_room/fridge` is the `fridge` directory inside the `living_room` directory, and `kitchen/` is the `kitechen` directory.
 This tells your terminal to move the  directory `fridge`, along with it's contents, from the `livingroom` to the `kitchen` directory.

 The `fridge_contents` file may disappear from the text editor section on top of your screen, but no worries it's not deleted.
-You can see a graphical representation of the directory structure by clicking on the folder symbol to the left of `cabinet_contents.txt` tab.
+You can see a graphical representation of the directory structure by clicking on the folder symbol to the left of `living_room_contents.txt` tab.
 You can then click on each of these directories to see exactly what is inside.
 The `fridge` with it's `fridge_contents.txt` should now be where it belongs in the `kichen`!

 The `mv` command is used both to move a file as well as to rename a file.